oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

 6. Press RED quickly.
 Should change encoder to volume control.
 Rotate encoder, touch paddles and see if volume changes: RED switch OK.

  *If it doesn't work*: Re-solder the RED switch.
 If persistent, re-solder Heltec socket, pin 0.

+6. Connect headphones to the headphone connector and touch the paddles - you should hear the sound in the headphones.
+You can adjust the level with the trimmer near the loudspeaker, so that when the loudest volume is selected, the audio is very loud but not uncomfortable with your headphones (this trimmer has no influence on the volume of the loudspeaker).

 7. Long press of BLACK knob (to get back into Main Menu).